-The Brassbright Chronicles book series is intended for a Young Adult audience, though ‘grown ups’ can easily enjoy the humor and cultural references from an older perspective.
-While not preachy, each book carries a subtly-themed positive message which the author hopes will encourage and inspire readers to explore their own talents and goals.
+My books about the fictional continent of Industralia, on the world of Bright Hope, are intended for a Young Adult audience, though ‘grown ups’ can easily enjoy the humor and cultural references from an older perspective.
+I also write story books for younger readers, ages 10-13.
+While not preachy, these books carry subtly-themed positive messages which the author hopes will encourage and inspire readers to explore their own talents and goals.

 Readers!
-If you enjoy the Brassbright Chronicles, and your local library provides e-books, why not suggest my books to your local librarian?
+If you enjoy my stories, why not suggest my books to your local librarian?
 Many libraries allow book suggestions to be submitted online at their website, too.
 If you love a book (not just mine—any book!), do your part to make it available for others.

 What readers are saying about The Flight To Brassbright: